robj411/p2_drivers/code/costing/README.md

 <!-- \frac{1}{52}\left(M_{R,s} + M_{E,s}\right)  & w\in[I_E+C_E, I_B)\\\\  -->
 <!-- \frac{1}{52}\left(M_{R,s} + M_{E,s} + \frac{w-I_B+1}{C_B}M_{B}\right) & w\in[I_B, I_B+C_B)\\\\  -->

-where $I_R = 12$ is the number of weeks to initial manufacturing for reserved capacity, and $C_R = 10$ is its number of weeks to scale up to full capacity; $I_B = 48$ is the number of weeks to initial manufacturing for newly built capacity, and $C_B = 16$ is its number of weeks to scale up to full capacity; and
+Here, $I_R = 12$ is the number of weeks to initial manufacturing for reserved capacity, assuming streamlined technology transfer and process set up (around 2 months) and facility process validation (around 1 month) (Kis and Rizvi 2021). $C_R = 10$ is its number of weeks to scale up to full capacity, taking the lower end of the mRNA range assumed readiness from reserved capacity in Vaccines Europe (2024). $I_B = 48$ is the number of weeks to initial manufacturing for newly built capacity.
+This assumes early planning phase (around 2 months), longer facility improvement to build new infrastructure (around 5 months), tech transfer (around 2 months), and facility/process setup (around 2 months) (Kis and Rizvi 2021).
+This also aligns with realistic estimate from manufacturing stakeholder interviews (Feddema et al. 2023). $C_B = 16$ is its number of weeks to scale up to full capacity, taking the middle of the range from Vaccines Europe (2024).

 ``` math
 I_E = \begin{cases}